 Choose Alfred if you already have a mature workflow setup and want a classic launcher that you can shape through Powerpack-style automation.
 Choose Vehla if you want a newer command center where native Mac actions and AI are built together from the start.

-What Vehla includes out of the box
+What does Vehla include out of the box?

 Vehla 2.0 is no longer only an AI command palette.
 It includes app search, file search, file operations, clipboard history, contacts, calendar events, reminders, system commands, browser bookmarks/history, music controls, calculator results, unit conversion, dictionary lookup, spelling suggestions, custom web searches, and workflows.